ChrisMaunder/Moving-To-Peer1/README.md

 a pear tree.
 This was a pretty hefty purchase as we were on the bleeding edge of the 4 way 6 core Xeons at the time.
 The issues for this server seemed to slowly creep up on us after the move.
 It all started with a few random reboot's causing several brief outages.
-The early Google style fire from the hip diagnostic pointed firmly at RAM or onboard cache controller.
+The early Google-style fire from the hip diagnostic pointed firmly at RAM or onboard cache controller.

 The conversation went like this: